cluffa/cluffa/README.md

 ### Hi there 👋

 #### I'm Looking For a Job!
-If you're hiring, please take a look at some of my highlighted project on my porfolio site [Cluffa.GitHub.io/porfolio](https://Cluffa.GitHub.io/porfolio)
+If you're hiring, please take a look at some of my highlighted projects on my porfolio site [Cluffa.GitHub.io/porfolio](https://Cluffa.GitHub.io/porfolio)

 - 👯 I’m looking to collaborate on Stats and ML tools